Common Errors In Writing

 I wrung my hands like they were a dish towel as I approached my friend.
 The waitress taking orders was irritatingly peppy and I could only hope that she wasn't mine.
 As I sat down across my friend, I dusted the seat trying to postpone the inevitable.

 In the second paragraph, the mention of the waitress is important, whereas it is not in the first paragraph.
 Even though the waitress will not appear later in the story, the second paragraph uses this character wisely.
 By describing her as "irritatingly peppy," it shows that the main character is on edge.
-On the other hand, the first paragraph's description of the waitress does not add anything to the narrative.

 Editing Your Writing